Daniele-B/CTF-Writeups/PTBCTF_2019/passpx/README.md

 ...and so on

-All these functions are some way related to the `0x2438` one which is where the real password check start.
+All these functions are some way related to the `0x2438` one which is where the real password check starts.

 Tracking how the data flows through the functions we can notice all the code can be reduced to `md5(password)=e6442d0a7c15507e62753e5e044e5dcd` (look at `0x1af4`).